FAQ: Can a timer be used with electric blinds?

 The battery should be inserted with the bottom (negative) terminal against the spring inside the battery compartment.

-When the battery is inserted, the LCD display will switch on and there will be various timer parameters displayed.
-NOTE: Please wait 5 minutes for the self-check to complete and for the circuitry to stabilize, before entering any settings.
+When the battery is inserted, the LCD display will switch on and there will be various timer parameters displayed, but please observe the self-test period, as per the note below:

 PART 1: Timer for blinds - Removing the Cover